dkv1234/Quantum-Computing/README.md

 # Quantum-Computing
-Basic quantum algorithms and implementation of quantum circuits (majorly in qiskit)
+Basic quantum algorithms and implementation of quantum circuits and algorithms(majorly in Qiskit)